 Search for academic programs, residence, tours and events and more.

-Wilfrid Laurier University strives to improve its relationship with the land and people with whom we share it.
+Laurier strives to improve its relationship with the land and people with whom we share it.
 As such, it is important to further our understanding of the long-standing history that has brought Laurier to reside on the land, and to seek to understand our place within that history.

 Laurier’s Kitchener-Waterloo, Brantford and Milton campuses are close to 18 First Nations communities and 12 Métis councils.
 The Six Nations of the Grand River and Mississaugas of the Credit First Nations are only a 15-minute drive from our Brantford campus.